d-leb/preact-template/README.md

 Nvm is used as the node version manager to ensure the correct version of NodeJS is used with this project.
 For specific installation instructions, visit the
 [nvm-sh/nvm repo](https://github.com/nvm-sh/nvm) and follow the instructions for installation.
 For Windows, you will need to install Windows WSL or use the bash system installed with git and manually add the ~/.nvm folder to your user PATH and .bash_profile file.
+If you choose to not use nvm, you will need to manually install the correct version of NodeJS.

 Yarn is used as the package manager and to initiate scripts.
 You can install Yarn globably by running the command below after you have NodeJS installed.